 - 250 g icing sugar, plus extra to dust (powdered sugar)

-- Place the eggs and caster sugar in a mixing bowl and whisk until very thick and creamy.
+- Place 6 eggs and 175g (¾ cup) caster sugar in a mixing bowl and whisk until very thick and creamy.
 The mixture is ready when it leaves a trail for about 10 seconds after lifting out the whisk.

-- Sift the flour and cocoa powder over the whisked eggs and carefully fold in with a spatula or metal spoon until evenly combined.
+- Sift in 100g (¾ cup) flour and 3 tbsp cocoa powder over the whisked eggs and carefully fold in with a spatula or metal spoon until evenly combined.